T-Troll/alienfx-tools/README.md

 "Power button" checkbox set selected light as a "Hardware Power Button".
 After this operation, it will react to power source state (ac/battery/charging/sleep etc) automatically, but this kind of light change from the other app is a dangerous operation, and can provide unpleasant effects or light system hang.
 "Indicator" checkbox is for indicator lights (hdd, capslock, wifi) if present.
 Then checked, it will not turn off with screen/lights off (same like power), as well as will be disabled in other apps.
 Selected light changes it color to the one defined by "Test color" button, and fade to black then unselected.

+"Load Mappings" button loads pre-defined lights map (if exist) for you gear.
+Map files is a simple .csv defining all devices, it's names, lights and it's types and names.
+Useful for first start.
+"Save Mappings" button save current active devices and their lights into .csv file.
+Please, send me this file if you device is not into pre-defined mappings list yet, i'll add it.

 `"Groups"` tab provides control for light groups.
 Each group can be selected and set at "Color" and "Monitoring" pages as a one light.
 Press [+] and [-] buttons to add/remove group, use dropdown to select it or change it name.